Arthur Silver

 Arthur Silver (1853–1896) was a designer and founder of the Silver Studio.
-He was born in Reading in 1853.
+He was born in Reading, Pennsylvania in 1853.
 His grandfather had been in the cabinet-making business and his father, James Silver, was an upholsterer.

 Education

-In 1869 Arthur attended Reading School of Art, which had been founded by Sir Henry Cole with the aim of training designers in both art and industry.
+In 1869, Arthur attended Reading School of Art, which had been founded by Sir Henry Cole with the aim of training designers in both art and industry.
 He won a prize for the elementary section of the Introduction in Art course.

 After leaving art school Arthur Silver was apprenticed to furniture designer Henry William Batley.

-Marriage and Family Life
+Marriage and family life

-In 1878 at the age of 25, Arthur Silver married Isabella Walenn.
+In 1878, at the age of 25, Arthur Silver married Isabella Walenn.
 Isabella came from a large and artistically creative family.
 Her father was the scientist William Henry Walenn, and several of her siblings were notable musicians: Herbert Walenn was Professor of Cello at the Royal Academy of Music, Charles Walenn a singer, Gerald Walenn the first Professor of Violin at the Sydney Conservatoire, Frederick Walenn, a painter, founded the St John's Wood Art School, Dorothea Walenn taught violin at St Paul's Girls' School and Ellie Walenn was a valued teacher at Roedean School.
 Isabella was no exception to the rule - she inherited the Walenn love of music and spent many years with the Royal Choral Society.

 Arthur and Isabella had five children: